Violation of Probation

-In felony violation of probation cases it is rare to get a bond after the arrest.
+In felony violation of probation cases, it is rare to get a bond after the arrest.
 In some less serious cases where the violation is technical, it is possible although there are many factors that come into play.
 You can sometimes have a bond hearing and convince the judge to set a bond.
 A bond hearing is a very important hearing and you usually only get one shot at it.
-In misdemeanor cases it is more common to be aloud to stay out of jail while you wait for your hearing.
+In misdemeanor cases, it is more common to be allowed to stay out of jail while you wait for your hearing.

 Can I fight a violation of probation?

 The answer is YES!
 You do have a right to a hearing on a violation of probation, however, you do not have a right to a “speedy trial / hearing” and you do not have a right to a jury.
 This means that the Judge gets to decide when you have your hearing which could be several months away, and the Judge also decides whether you are guilty or innocent.
 Different rules of evidence apply to a violation of probation hearings and the burden of proof is lower than in a normal trial.
 Hearsay evidence is admissible, though it cannot be the sole basis of the violation.
 The burden of proof is proof by a preponderance of the evidence, not beyond all reasonable doubt.
 The hearings are much shorter than regular trials and it is very easy for a Judge to rule against the defendant because the burden is so low.